headspinio/appium-tizen-tv-driver/README.md

 - The TV needs to be put into [developer mode](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html).
 - The app you want to test needs to be a correctly-signed debug version of your app.
 - The TV needs to be on the same local network as the Appium server.
-- On a first run, the driver will attempt to pair a virtual "remote control" device with the TV.
+- Before running your first session, you should run `appium driver run tizentv pair-remote` to initiate a remote pairing session with the TV.
+When you accept the remote pairing, a pairing token will be printed to the command line.
+Use this token as the content of the `appium:rcToken` capability to allow Appium remote control access.
+The `pair-remote` script takes two arguments:
-  You must be present to accept the permissions for this pairing, otherwise remote control-based commands will not work.
-See below for the `appium:rcPairingMode` capability.
+  `--host / -h` should refer to the IP of the TV, and `--mac / -m` should be the TV's mac address.

 ## Capabilities